 Frequently Asked Questions

-If you are interested in receiving dental implants, you might have some questions regarding placement procedures and maintenance.
-Here are answers to these common questions.
+If you are interested in receiving dental implants, you might have questions about placement procedures and maintenance.
+Here are answers to common questions.

 A tooth that has become badly infected often needs to be removed to prevent the infection from spreading.
 A tooth extraction is considered the most invasive of all dental procedures since it does completely remove the tooth.
 However, dental implants are one of the top dental procedures to consider.